Currently, the Communicative Disorders Assistant (CDA) program is not offered on a part-time basis. It is currently not offered on-line.

 Note: We ask that students be flexible regarding field placement locations.
 We try our best to secure the kind of placements you want in the locations you want.
 There may not be field placement opportunities in your community of choice because positions are not available or because other students from the CDA Program and/or other colleges and universities may compete for the same positions.
 It is necessary to plan for extra housing costs for the duration of your field placement and to be flexible in terms of geographic location.

-Students must successfully complete all academic courses in the first semester (minimum 60%) to be eligible for field placements.
-Other non-academic requirements include documentation of current immunization form, current Standard First Aid/CPR level HCP Certificate and criminal reference check (including vulnerable sector screening).
+Students must successfully complete all academic courses in the fall and winter semester (minimum 60%) to be eligible for field placements.
+Other non-academic requirements include documentation of current immunization form, current Standard First Aid/CPR, and criminal reference check, including vulnerable sector screening.

 Immunizations: Immunization records should be completed and signed by your local family doctor or public health unit and must be submitted to SLC health centre.
 Please note: SLC does NOT offer immunization clinics on campus.

-Criminal background /vulnerable sector screen: If you have a Kingston address, you may obtain this documentation via online application at Kingston police at www.kpf.ca e-background check service.
+Criminal background /vulnerable sector screen: If you have a Kingston address, you may obtain this documentation via online application at Kingston police.
 You may also contact your local police department or OPP.
-It is strongly recommended that you complete these requirements just prior to beginning your academic semester for time management reasons.
-Please keep a file with digital and/or hard copies of your certificates and other documentation and bring to SLC for submission.
+Please keep a file with digital and/or hard copies of your certificates and other documentation.

 Once you are attending SLC you will be required to complete the following legislated training modules through slc.me: AODA – Customer Service, Bill 168 and WHMIS.
 You will receive additional information about this once you have started the program.